Marriott Center: History

-Prior to 1971, the Cougars played basketball games at Smith Fieldhouse, which remains the primary venue for volleyball and gymnastics.
+Prior to 1971, the Cougars played basketball games at the Smith Fieldhouse, which remains the primary venue for volleyball and gymnastics.
 The court was replaced in 2003 with a permanent floor.

-The Marriott Center hosted the West Regionals of the NCAA Division I men's basketball tournament four times (1972, 1977, 1979, 1982), and the Western Athletic Conference men's basketball tournament in 1988.
+The Marriott Center has hosted the West Regionals of the NCAA Division I men's basketball tournament four times (1972, 1977, 1979, 1982), and the Western Athletic Conference men's basketball tournament in 1988.

-On February 7, 1993, Cody Judy threatened LDS apostle Howard W. Hunter with a supposed bomb in front of a crowd of 15,000–17,000 onlookers in the Marriott Center.
+On February 7, 1993, Cody Judy threatened Howard W. Hunter, president of the Quorum of Twelve Apostles of the Church of Jesus Christ of Latter-day Saints (LDS Church), with a supposed bomb in front of a crowd of 15,000–17,000 onlookers in the Marriott Center.

-A devotional conference featuring LDS Church President Gordon B. Hinckley on October 17, 1995, drew the largest crowd to ever attend an activity at the arena: 25,875 people.
+A devotional gathering featuring Gordon B. Hinckley, the LDS Church's president, on October 17, 1995, drew the largest crowd to ever attend an activity at the arena: 25,875 people.

-In 1999, the Marriott Center set an NCAA record for highest attendance for a men's volleyball match: 14,156 watched BYU defeat Long Beach State on February 19, shattering the previous record of 10,225 (held by Hawaii).
+In 1999, the Marriott Center set an NCAA record for highest attendance for a men's volleyball match: 14,156 volleyball enthusiasts watched BYU defeat Long Beach State on February 19, shattering the previous record of 10,225 (held by Hawaii).

 Renovations

 In April 2012, BYU announced renovations to the Marriott Center.
 The lower bench seating on the north side was replaced with prime chair seating.
 A new sound system was installed, and the men's and women's locker rooms were renovated.
 The changes in the lower seating lowered the Marriott Center’s capacity from 22,700 to 20,951.

 The remaining lower bench seating was replaced after the 2015 season, lowering seating capacity to around 19,000.
-The new renovation also installed new video boards for the Marriott Center and added the Marriott Center Annex building, where practice sessions take place for both BYU basketball teams.
+The new renovation also installed new video boards in the arena and added the Marriott Center Annex building, where practice sessions take place for both BYU's men's and women's basketball teams.
 The Marriott Center Annex was placed between the Marriott Center and the BYU Broadcasting Building.

+Seating was updated again in 2022, lowering the capacity to 17,978.

+The Marriott Center has the largest seating capacity of any basketball arena in the Big 12 Conference.
+As of October 2021, it had the eighth largest seating capacity of on-campus basketball arenas in the United States.